jc-simmons/physics-codes/README.md

-# Research related codes from PhD
+# Research related codes from Ph